 If you want to work in an environment that is supportive, ambitious, rewarding, and challenging, all within each day, then you might be the right person to join us in developing Chaucer School.
 We're fiercely proud of our school, the opportunities we have on offer, and the service we provide to our community.

-Every staff member at Chaucer School has the opportunity to be instrumental in that improvement journey for individual children, improving the curriculum to drive up progress and standards within the department, while building relationships to motivate and inspire our young people.
+Every teacher at Chaucer School has the opportunity to be instrumental in that improvement journey for individual children as a teacher and a tutor, improving the curriculum to drive up progress and standards within the department, while building relationships to motivate and inspire our young people.
+You'll work within and with our team of teaching and support staff towards our challenging goals.